Genre (Westworld): Production

 "Genre" was an idea that showrunner Jonathan Nolan wanted to explore at one point in the series, stating that it represented the overall trend to draw in influences from current popular culture of television, films, and video games.
-While Westworld established that the six Delos parks existed for the wealthy to live and indulge in a different world, the more common would turn to a drug like "genre" to experience a similar approach.
+While Westworld established that the six Delos parks existed for the wealthy to live and indulge in a different world, the more common would turn to a druglike "genre" to experience a similar approach.
 Nolan drew in part from Roald Dahl's Charlie and the Chocolate Factory and the experimental three-course gum idea, where by chewing on the gum, the chewer would experience each of the three courses of a meal in turn.

 Nolan said that the idea for Rehoboam was not the apparent biblical reference but to Stand on Zanzibar by John Brunner, a book that involved a corporation that ran an artificial intelligence which exerted control over people's lives.
 The book's AI was named after Shalmaneser, in reference to Shalmaneser V, the King of Assyria and Babylon during the eighth century BC, which gave Nolan the idea to borrow on other names of historical kings for the AI in Westworld (in this case, to Rehoboam, the first king of Judah).
 Further, Shalmaneser in the novel was described as placed in the open lobby of the corporation that ran it, leading to Nolan presenting Rehoboam to also be well-visible and central to the lobby of Incite.

 While filming part of the episode in Downtown Los Angeles on October 2, 2019, a stunt vehicle accidentally crashed into a light pole, knocking out power on the block.
 The shot ended up making it into the final cut of the episode.